-'I'm not just sure when.
+"I'm not just sure when.
 But he can't be back long.
-Mr. Stewart told me about it only yesterday.'
+Mr. Stewart told me about it only yesterday."

-'I hoped we were done with him,' growled the factor.
-'His presence here can mean nothing but mischief.'
+"Confound the man!
+I hoped we were done with him," growled the factor.
+"His presence here can mean nothing but mischief.
+He's a scoundrel that will stop at nothing."

-Ever since M'Dougal had attempted to rob her of Archie Mrs. M'Kenzie had felt towards him the most intense aversion, but she did not quite understand why her husband should show so much concern.
+Ever since McDougal had attempted to rob her of Archie, Mrs. McKenzie had felt toward him the most intense aversion, but she did not quite understand why her husband should show so much concern.

-'But, Donald dear,' said she softly, 'you're not afraid of the wretch doing us any harm, are you?
-Would he dare to?'
+"But, Donald dear," said she softly, "you're not afraid of the wretch doing us any harm, are you?
+Would he dare to?"

-'I don't know, Virginie.
+"I don't know, Virginie.
 I've a queer feeling about that man which I can't explain.
 Something seems to tell me that he's going to give us trouble yet.
-The cowardly cur!-to try to revenge himself upon a mere boy!
-I wish he'd never set foot here again.'
+The cowardly cur! to try to revenge himself upon a mere boy!
+I wish to Heaven he'd never set foot here again."

-While they were talking, Archie came into the room half undressed.
+While they were talking, Archie came into the room half-undressed.
 He had overheard his father's excited tones, and was curious to learn the cause.
-As he appeared with an inquiring look upon his face, Mr. M'Kenzie, not waiting to be questioned, said meaningly-
+As he appeared with an inquiring look upon his face, Mr. McKenzie, not waiting to be questioned, said meaningly:

-'Archie, M'Dougal's back.
-I'm afraid you've a poor chance of getting to Montreal, or even to Fort William, now, for I can't leave the villain unwatched.'
+"Archie, McDougal's back.
+I'm afraid you've a poor chance of getting to Montreal, or even to Fort William, now.
+I can't leave the villain unwatched."

-CHAPTER XVI
+CHAPTER XVI.

-ARCHIE TO THE RESCUE
+ARCHIE TO THE RESCUE.

-T his father's words Archie's face flamed with sudden anger.
-Was the man, whom he with so good reason looked upon as most hateful of human kind, to cheat him of the joys on which his heart was set?
+A T his father's words Archie's face flamed with anger.
+Was the man he, with so good reason, looked upon as most hateful of human kind to cheat him of the joys upon which his heart was set?
 So furious was his indignation that for a moment he could not find words to express it.
-Then, with clenched fists and flashing eyes, he cried-
+Then, with clenched fists and flashing eyes, he cried:

-'Mr. M'Dougal shall not prevent us going to Fort William, father, or to Montreal either.
-We will go in spite of him.'
+"Mr. McDougal shall not prevent us going to Fort William, father, or to Montreal, either.
+We will go in spite of him."

-Mr. M'Kenzie smiled bitterly.
+Mr. McKenzie smiled bitterly.

-'It is easier to say that than to carry it out, laddie.
-My duty to the Company will not suffer me to desert my post when I'm most needed, you know.'
+"It is easier to say that than to carry it out, laddie.
+My duty to the company will not suffer me to desert my post when I'm most needed, you know."

-Archie had nothing just ready to say to this, but, throwing himself into a chair, he gazed at the fire intently, as though he might find there some solution of the puzzling problem.
+Archie had nothing just ready to say to this; but throwing himself into a chair, he gazed at the fire earnestly, as though he might find there some solution of the vexatious problem.
 They talked for another hour without finding matters growing any clearer, and then separated for the night, Archie returning to his room very heavy at heart.